 Start your day with this irresistibly delicious and fall-flavored French toast.
 Crispy on the outside, tender on the inside, and golden to perfection!
-This is the best pumpkin French toast recipe I’ve EVER tried!
+A wonderful Pumpkin French toast for two on a breakfast plate topped with butter and drizzled with maple syrup.

 About This Recipe

-This decadent pumpkin french toast is a great option for breakfast or dessert during the fall season.
-A fun and flavorful twist on the classic french toast recipe.
+This decadent pumpkin French toast for two is a great option for breakfast or dessert during the fall season.
+A fun and flavorful twist on the classic French toast recipe.
 The ingredients you need for this recipe are the same ingredients as the classic French toast, plus pumpkin pie spice and pumpkin puree.

 Why You Will Love This Recipe